 How you can use graceful (or, progressive) enhancement techniques to make use of CSS3 features in browsers that support them, while ensuring that your code will still provide a satisfactory user experience in older browsers that do not yet support those features.

-A guide to creating rounded border with CSS3′s
+A collection of code snippets to create rounded corner with CSS3’s

 Detail explanation with examples of new CSS3 properties like: